Success Is Your Business

 The enterprise valuation formula is expressed as:

 where EBITDA is typically projected for the next twelve months.
 Sometimes, the amount used is the actual EBITDA of the company over the last twelve months and is labelled as “LTM EBITDA.”

 EBITDA Valuation Multiple

-The multiple is usually based on comparable actual sales transactions which have occurred recently in the company’s industry, though often the derived multiples of publicly traded companies in the industry are used in addition to or in lieu of actual transactions.
+Base the multiple on comparable actual sales transactions which have occurred recently in the company’s industry, though often the derived multiples of publicly traded companies in the industry are used in addition to or in lieu of actual transactions.

-Also, while a single value for the EBITDA multiple may be used, often a range is given, based on the distribution of comparable multiples, with abnormally high or low multiples excluded so as to provide a useful range for the end user of the valuation.
+Also, while you may use a single value for the EBITDA multiple, you often get a range.
+This range is based on the distribution of comparable multiples, with abnormally high or low multiples excluded so as to provide a useful range for the end user of the valuation.

 Valuing Equity Using the EBITDA Valuation Method

-The EBITDA valuation method can be used to value a company’s total equity.
-After arriving at the company’s enterprise value using the formula described above, the net debt of a company is subtracted to determine the value of the equity claim on the firm’s total cash flow (methods used to directly value equity adjust the firm’s cash flow to yield the cash flow available to shareholders, which is also known as “Free Cash Flow to Equity.”
+Use the EBITDA valuation method to value a company’s total equity.
+After arriving at the company’s enterprise value using the formula described above, subtract the net debt of a company to determine the value of the equity claim on the firm’s total cash flow.
+Methods used to directly value equity adjust the firm’s cash flow to yield the cash flow available to shareholders, which is also known as “Free Cash Flow to Equity.”

-The formula to value equity using the EBITDA valuation method is:
+Use the following formula to value equity using the EBITDA valuation method:

 Problems with the EBITDA Valuation Method to Value Equity